Yolxander/price_drop/README.md

 - The system automatically checks prices for active bookings
 - Manual price checks can be triggered from the dashboard
-- Price drops are highlighted with savings amounts
+- Price pulses are highlighted with savings amounts
 - All price changes are logged in the recent activity section

 ### Managing Bookings